hcompai/surfer-h-cli/README.md

 ## Quick Start

-To get started, first generate an API key at: . *This API key will allow you to run inference on H company models.
-Guide: [generate an API key]()*
+To get started, first generate an API key at: https://portal.hcompany.ai.
+*This API key will allow you to run inference on H company models.
+Guide: [generate an API key](https://hub.hcompany.ai/surferh/generateanapikey)*

 Next, copy the example env variables.